zhanglei/breyting/README.md

 ---

 This project is a *work in progress*.
 The implementation is *incomplete* and subject to change.
-The documentation could be inaccurate.
+The documentation can be inaccurate.

 breyting
 ========